kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 In our case, all the code runs on one coroutine, the mentioned above "load contributors" coroutine, denoted as `@coroutine#1`.

-However, in this version, while waiting for the result, we don't reuse the thread for sending other requests, because we have written our code in a sequential way.
+In this version, while waiting for the result, we don't reuse the thread for sending other requests, because we have written our code in a sequential way.
 The new request is sent only when the previous result is received.
 `suspend` functions treat the thread fairly and don't block it for "waiting", but it doesn't yet bring any concurrency to the picture.
 Let's see how this can be improved.